GabrielVareilles/rails-matching/README.md

 ## Better performance with SQL

 Matching a very large number of users together could cause some performance issues.\
+The matching percentage calculation is definitely what's costing us the most here.

-We could delegate this calculation to the database with the following query:
+So we could delegate that calculation to the database with the following query:

 ```SQL
       WITH taste as (